Cantilever building : Grand Designs Magazine Cantilever building

 Photo: Aidan Monaghan

-Natasha Cargill’s Grand Design is most recognisable for its symmetrical cedar-clad boxes.
-They both extend beyond the ground floor and include balconies providing views over the River Tud valley in Norfolk.
-The timber-clad periscope designs are at slightly different angles.
-This allows more light to reach the thermal-mass staircase and to give each wing a different outlook.
+Natasha Cargill’s Norfolk Grand Design is most recognisable for its symmetrical cedar-clad boxes.
+They both extend beyond the ground floor and include balconies providing views over the River Tud valley.

-A 6kW array of solar panels on a sedum roof provide electricity, and to stop the soil pushing the semi-submerged building down the hill, gabions filled with local flint would line the building’s edge.
-With a budget of just £250,000, it was an ambitious undertaking.
+The timber-clad periscope designs are at slightly different angles, allowing more light to reach the thermal-mass staircase and giving each wing a different outlook.
+A 6kW array of solar panels on a sedum roof provide electricity, and to stop the soil pushing the semi-submerged building down the hill, gabions filled with local flint line the building’s edge.

 The exterior of a house with symmetrical cantilever first floor wings.
 The top floor is clad in cedar boards.